Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality

 \section{Proof of Theorem~\ref{thm:desg}}

 \thmDESG*

-\begin{proof} Let $\Sigma_1$, $\Sigma_2$ and $P_3$--$P_7$ be as specified in Algorithm~\ref{sec:motivation}.
+\begin{proof} Let $\Sigma_1$, $\Sigma_2$ and $P_3$--$P_7$ be as specified in Algorithm~\ref{alg:answer-query}.
 Program $P_6$ is safe, and removal of function symbols ensures that all equalities in the body involve only variables.
 Desingularisation is thus applicable to each body equality atom, and applying it removes the atom while also preserving safety.
-Moreover, for each fact of the form $\predQ(\vec a)$, we have ${\{ \Sigma \} \cup B \modelsEq \predQ(\vec a)}$ if and only if ${P_6 \cup \SG{P_6} \cup B \models \predQ(\vec a)}$; this holds by Proposition~\ref{prop:fol}, Theorem~\ref{thm:sg}, the properties of Skolemization described in Section~\ref{sec:preliminaries}, Theorem~\ref{thm:relevance}, Theorem~\ref{thm:magic}, and Proposition~\ref{prop:defun}.
+Moreover, for each fact of the form $\predQ(\vec a)$, we have ${\{ \Sigma \} \cup B \modelsEq \predQ(\vec a)}$ if and only if ${P_6 \cup \SG{P_6} \cup B \models \predQ(\vec a)}$; this holds by Proposition~\ref{prop:fol}, Theorem~\ref{thm:sg}, Proposition~\ref{prop:sk}, Theorem~\ref{thm:relevance}, Theorem~\ref{thm:magic}, and Proposition~\ref{prop:defun}.
 Now consider arbitrary fact $\predQ(\vec a)$.